autopal-dev/junior-laravel-challenge/README.md

 3. **Completion percentage** (as a progress bar or text)
 4. **List of todos due in the next 30 days**
 5. **A button/link** to access this page from the main todo list (for example in header or near "Create New Todo" button)

-### What We're Testing:
-- Problem-solving approach
-- Reading and understanding existing code
-- Working with databases
-- Displaying data in a web page
-- Basic web development patterns (MVC)

 ---